Connect with Your Clients with an Annual Client Review

 There will be cases when the value of a client's home has decreased.
 There's just no way around this.
 But your clients don't live in a vacuum - they have a general idea what is happening in their area but it is your job to be the first professional to tell them the truth, no matter what that is.
 But whether their value is up or down, if you want to be the agent of choice you had best provide that information to them.

 Are you intrigued by this idea?
 Are you looking at your pipeline thinking you would like some additional business come January?
-Don't wait for Santa…have the Annual Client Review guide and template delivered to your door!
-You can receive my Annual Client Review Client Care System, which includes the manual and instructions for successfully completing the ACR, as well as the editable Publisher files and tutorials for just $77.00 - that 20% off regular price.
-Club Zebra PRO members can purchase this system for only $57.00, a $40 savings!
+Don't wait for Santa!
+Have the Annual Client Review guide and template delivered to your door!
+You can receive my Annual Client Review Client Care System, which includes the manual and instructions for successfully completing the ACR, as well as the editable Publisher files and tutorials for just $79.95.
+My Club Zebra PRO members can purchase this system for only $54.95 - a $25 savings!
 If you're not a Club Zebra PRO member and you want to learn more, click here.

 By Denise Lones CSP, M.I.R.M., CDEI - The founding partner of The Lones Group, Denise Lones, brings over two decades of experience in the real estate industry.
 With expertise in strategic marketing, business analysis, branding, new home project planning, product development, and agent/broker training, Denise is nationally recognized as the source for all things real estate.
 With a passion for improvement, Denise has helped thousands of real estate agents, brokers, and managers build their business to unprecedented levels of success, while helping them maintain balance and quality of life.